awsdocs/aws-xray-developer-guide/doc-source/xray-api-segmentdocuments.md

 ## Annotations<a name="api-segmentdocuments-annotations"></a>

 Segments and subsegments can include an `annotations` object containing one or more fields that X\-Ray indexes for use with filter expressions\.
 Fields can have string, number, or Boolean values \(no objects or arrays\)\.
+X\-Ray indexes up to 50 annotations per trace\.

 **Example Segment for HTTP Call with Annotations**